 However, while Keeper lacks in a free plan, it makes up for it by providing a ton of different plans to take advantage of, ranging from personal to family to multiple business plans.
 We’ll start with the personal plan comparisons.

 First off, Dashlane’s Premium plan is cheap and brings with unlimited passwords, unlimited devices, and a virtual private network on top of its Dark Web Monitoring feature.
 Each of these are a fantastic value by themselves, let alone all together in one package.
 On top of this, you get secure storage for your files, which is just icing on the cake.

 Keeper’s personal plan is even cheaper, and comes with multi-device sync, unlimited passwords and devices, and emergency recovery with 24/7 support.
 While it doesn’t come with the standout features from Dashlane, it’s nearly half the price per month, so it’s hard to compare.
-Also, Keeper offers a bundle with its KeeperChat module, which is an encrypted messaging service to keep your communications safe from prying eyes.
-This combo deal is still cheaper than Dashlane’s premium plan, but encrypted chat is only valuable to some users.
+Then, Keeper offers a bundle with BreachWatch and its KeeperChat module, which is an encrypted messaging service to keep your communications safe from prying eyes.
+This combo deal is the same price as Dashlane’s premium plan.

 Then, for twice the price of Dashlane’s Premium plan, you get credit monitoring and $1 million in Identity Theft Insurance, which doesn’t really seem worth the extra price.
 Sure, these are useful features, but it’s a little odd to see them offered by a password manager, and for so much more than the previous plan without anything extra thrown in.